JTT94/filterflow/README.md

 # FilterFlow (Beta)

 A differentiable (and classical) TensorFlow implementation of Particle Filtering (SMC) techniques.
-If you are using this code in your research, please cite our paper.
+If you are using this code in your research, please consider citing our paper.

 ```bibtex
 @misc{dpf2021,